SunDi3yansyah/indonesian-territory-rails/README.md

 end
 ```

-Open terminal, go to the directory of your project
+Open terminal, go to the directory of your project.
+Then run:

 ```
 rake db:seed:provinces